top of page

 Uncover how using setting can help convey the protagonist's development during the story.

-Discover how to create an organic plot & how to plot the story's opening and backstory.
+Discover how to create an organic plot & how to plot the story's opening and backstory, setting, and problem.

-Learn how to implement the setting, problem, inner weakness, inciting incident and central goal in your story's plot.
+Learn how to implement the inner weakness, inciting incident, central goal, allies, and sub-plot character in your story's plot.

-Implement a reveals sequence, first major reveal & decision, and the protagonist's training.
+Develop your main opponent, fake-ally opponent, reveals sequence, first major reveal & decision, and the protagonist's initial plan.

 back to top